fedora-infra/python-fedora/doc/service.rst

 Performing Different Actions when Returning JSON
 ------------------------------------------------

-So far we've run across two features of TurboGears that provide value to a web application but don't work when returning JSON data.
+So far we've run across three features of TurboGears_ that provide value to a web application but don't work when returning JSON data.
 We provide a function that can code around this.  ``fedora.tg.util.request_format()`` will return the format that the page is being returned as.
 Code can use this to